Olex2/Olex2Manual/Tasks/geometric_analysis_of_structures.md

 ## Analysing Interactions
 ### Hydrogen bonding
-- Use Olex2 ’s htab command to locate the hydrogen bonds; (use help htab to find more information).
-Type htab –g to automati-cally calculate and generate the resulting hydrogen bonded structure.
+- Use Olex2 â€™s htab command to locate the hydrogen bonds; (use help htab to find more information).
+Type htab â€“g to automati-cally calculate and generate the resulting hydrogen bonded structure.
 To return to just viewing the asymmetric unit type fuse (note that Olex2 will display HTABs disregarding their validity).

 ### p-p interactions
-To analyse all p-p interactions associated with the asymmetric unit automatically type pipi –g.
+To analyse all p-p interactions associated with the asymmetric unit automatically type pipi â€“g.
 Type fuse to return to the asymmetric unit.
 This is also available under View | Geometry | Analyse p-p Interactions.
 #### Locate p-p interactions manually
 - If the potential p-p interaction is not within the asymmetric unit, grow the structure to display both parts of the interaction.
 - Select all of the atoms of the first ring under View | Geometry click on Mean Plane (of active selection).
 A plane will be displayed in the ring and a centroid generated, all symmetry related planes will automatically be added to any other molecules on the screen.
-- Click on the two centroids under View | Geometry click on either Distance and Angles (of selection) or Distance and Angles with esd (of selection), to obtain the distance with or without an esd respectively (the latter requires the use of View – Geometry – Refine and save esd info first).
+- Click on the two centroids under View | Geometry click on either Distance and Angles (of selection) or Distance and Angles with esd (of selection), to obtain the distance with or without an esd respectively (the latter requires the use of View â€“ Geometry â€“ Refine and save esd info first).
 ### Calculating the mean plane of a selection
 Select four or more atoms through which to calculate a plane.
 Click on View | Geometry | Mean Plane (of active selection).
 ### Calculating the deviation of atoms from a plane
 Select the atoms to be in a plane and type mpln to create the plane.
 Olex2 to will then print information regarding the plane.
-If more information regarding this plane is needed – select it and any other object (atom, bond, plane etc) and type sel (esd) to get the required information.
+If more information regarding this plane is needed â€“ select it and any other object (atom, bond, plane etc) and type sel (esd) to get the required information.
 ### Calculating the angle between planes
 Create the required planes and select them.
 In View | Geometry click on either Distance and Angles (of selection) or Distance and Angles with esd (of selection), to obtain the distance with or without an esd respectively (the latter requires the use of View | Geometry | Refine and save esd info first).
 Alternatively:
 - Click on the   pencil icon to display the header of the .ins file.
 On a line below the UNIT instruction type: